'Prey' Review: The Predator Movie You've Been Praying For

 We know the Predator bleeds and we can kill it.
-We've known that since Arnold Schwarzenegger defeated one of the alien hunters in 1987.
+We've known that since Arnold Schwarzenegger took down one of the alien hunters in 1987.
 Yet, instead of leaning harder into gritty action fare, every movie since has opted for unsatisfying sci-fi ridiculousness.

 We spend the early part of the movie taking in the rugged, untamed wilderness of the Great Northern Plains with the quietly intense Naru.
 The beautiful cinematography and hypnotic score make it easy to get lost in her world as she hones her skills as a hunter, gets out of some tight scrapes and explores with her delightful canine sidekick Sarii -- their bond is absolutely lovely.